- A computer gets stuck on the Welcome screen usually after an update or after entering a password.

 - Enter Safe Mode as shown in the first solution.

 - Press Windows Key + R and enter services.msc.
 Press Enter or click OK.

-- Services window will now appear.
-Locate Credential Manager service on the list and double click it to open its properties.
+- In the Services window, locate Credential Manager service on the list and double click it to open its properties.